Prystopia/animated-html-tutorial/README.md

 ![Tutorial in action](https://prystopiastorage.blob.core.windows.net/media/AnimatedTutorial.gif)

 ## Usage

-In the interest of getting feedback as soon as possible, whilst some of the other features are being worked on the project currently consists of a single `.ts` file, which can be copied and put into your project.

 A tutorial can be created in 3 steps:

 1. `const tutorial = new AnimatedTutorial(); //Create a new instance of the tutorial`